 10.1.
 For any and each Outage Period experienced by Customer during a monthly billing period, Cloudflare will provide a Service Credit calculated in accordance with the formula below that is applicable to the Customer’s success package:

 10.2.
-The Premium Plan Service Credit calculation will be used to calculate all Service Credits due to Cloudflare Customers with a subscription Service Date that is on or before November 10, 2020, regardless of whether such Customers upgrade to the premium success offering.
+The Premium Plan Service Credit calculation will be used to calculate all Service Credits due to Legacy Customers, except for Legacy Customers that have (a) requested that Cloudflare add the standard success offering to their accounts; or (b) rejected a written request from Cloudflare to upgrade to the premium success offering.

 11.1.
 Cloudflare is not responsible for the comprehensive monitoring of Customer Content, and such responsibility lies with Customer.
 Cloudflare will review and consider all supporting data on a reported Unscheduled Service Outage, provided to it by Customer provided that such data was obtained using a commercially reasonable independent measurement system used by Customer.